react-native-camera/react-native-camera/README.md

 If set to `true`, the device will not sleep while the camera preview is visible.
 This mimics the behavior of the default camera app, which keeps the device awake while open.

+#### `Android` `permissionDialogTitle`

+Starting on android M individual permissions must be granted for certain services, the camera is one of them, you can use this change the title of the dialog prompt requesting permissions.

+#### `Android` `permissionDialogMessage`

+Starting on android M individual permissions must be granted for certain services, the camera is one of them, you can use this change the content of the dialog prompt requesting permissions.

 #### `mirrorImage`

 If set to `true`, the image returned will be mirrored.